 3) Zero Ozone an Ion Emissions

-One of the major problems with competitor air cleaners is the fact that they can emit ozone as a by product of the air cleaning process.
-Other air purifiers are built around a process called “ionization,” which emits negative ions into the air to purify it.
+One of the major problems with a lot of competitor air cleaners is the fact that they can emit ozone as a by-product of the air cleaning process.
+Air purifiers of this kind are built around a process called “ionization,” which emits negative ions into the air to purify it.

-No matter which Airfree product you choose, you can rest assured that there are zero ozone and ion emissions, making it the healthiest air cleaning product on the market.
+No matter which Airfree product you choose, you can feel confident that there are zero ozone or ion emissions, making it the healthiest air cleaning product on the market.